 Inori stood there as tears slowly welled and began to fall. "….What do you mean unavailable?!"

 A grave sense of injustice washed over her.
 Why was this happening?
 Was she still dreaming?
-Why hadn't her father already saved her from this nightmare?
+Why hadn't her father already saved her from such a nightmare?
 "He should be worried not seeing me in my room...!"

 All life drained from Inori's eyes.
-Her pupils seemed to darken.
+Her pupils seemed to darken from their once blue color.
 This was not funny.
 It had never been funny.
-The words landed like a physical blow, twisting her gut until she could barely keep from vomiting.
-The reporter moved on to unrelated matters, but Inori remained frozen, the broadcast looping in her mind like a sentence passed by the world itself.
+The reality landed like a physical blow, twisting her gut until she could barely keep from vomiting.

 The officers stared at her.
-The claim that had seemed like a prank moments ago had now lost all humor.
-Coincidentally timed with the actual death of the prime Minister.
-How was this girl going to explain herself?
+The claim that had seemed like a joke moments ago had now lost all humor from the look on the captains face.

-They conferred quietly while Inori stood in stunned silence.
-"A mild punishment, then call her real parents, nothing brutal."
-Their captains decision was final.
+They conferred quietly amongst themselves while Inori stood in stunned silence.
+'A mild punishment, then call their real parents, nothing brutal.'
+Captain Mei's decision was final.

 "Don't touch me."

 The words tore out sharper than she intended.
-Her arm moved on its own, slapping officer Mei's arm away.
+Her arm moved on its own, slapping officer Mei's arm away with impressive force.

 She could feel the walls closing in, the air growing thinner, the weight of every police officer stare pressing down like invisible hands.